burlachenkok/exploring-python3/python_details.md

 Broadcasting is a powerful mechanism that allows numpy to work with arrays of different shapes when performing arithmetic operations.
 Frequently we have a smaller array and a larger array, and we want to use the smaller array multiple times to perform some operation on the larger array.
 Unfortunately in practice that mechanism can lead to confusion.
 So be very careful!

-Example: add a constant vector to each row of a matrix.
+Example: Add a constant vector to each row of a matrix.

 ```python
 # We will add the vector v to each row of the matrix x,